Hugh Panaro: Career

 He has performed in a number of concerts and benefits, including 'An Evening With Hugh Panaro' at the University of Findlay in Ohio, The Leading Men II at the venerable Birdland Jazz Club, and Broadway For Medicine at City Center.
 Following his performance in the March 26, 2007, Broadway Musicals of 1938 concert, Panaro invited fans to suggest songs for his first solo album.
 In the summer of 2007, Panaro was one of four Broadway performers joining Barbra Streisand on her first European concert tour.
 He starred as Jean Valjean in a new, non-replica production of Les Misérables at Philadelphia's Walnut Street Theatre for which he received the 2008 Barrymore Award for Outstanding Actor In A Musical.

 In 2009, he starred in Sunday in the Park with George at the 5th Avenue Theatre in Seattle and appeared as 'Fagin' in Oliver! to rave reviews before hometown audiences at the Walnut Street Theatre, opening November 18, 2009, through January 10, 2010.
 He was later active as a concert artist appearing with symphonies throughout the United States and Canada.

 Panaro returned to the title role in the Broadway production of The Phantom of the Opera on September 7, 2010.
 He replaced John Cudia in the role.
 This was Panaro's third time playing The Phantom in this production.
 In January 2013, he performed the role in the Broadway production's 25th anniversary.
 He took a break from Phantom from April until the end of August 2013.
 During this time, he reprised the role of Jean Valjean at The Muny in the St. Louis in their production of Les Misérables, alongside his idol and friend Norm Lewis as Javert.
 Panaro won a St. Louis Theater Circle Award for his portrayal of Valjean.
 Afterwards, he returned to the Majestic stage on August 26, starring opposite Mary Michael Patterson as Christine Daaé.
 Panaro's final performance as the Phantom was May 3.
 His former co-star and friend in Les Miserables, Norm Lewis, succeeded him in the role.

 Beginning August 29, he assumed the lead from his friend Norm Lewis in the Off-Broadway production of Sweeney Todd at the Barrow Street Theater, sixteen years after playing Anthony Hope, along with Brian Stokes Mitchell, the other Sweeney Todd.
 He played the role through February 25, 2018.
 In 2011 he was the announced 'Maxim de Winter' in a later to be cancelled Broadway version of Rebecca.
+In July 2026, he reprised his role of Valjean at Radio City Music Hall in an encore performance of the song "One Day More" with actors Alfie Boe, Killian Donnelly, Aaron Tveit, and Gerónimo Rauch after a performance of Les Misérables.